The Speedvision World Challenge 5-Point Harness

 how this all becomes pretty impractical for a street driven car.

-Your harness CAN be useful if you're autocrossing though, where there's pretty
+Your harness CAN be useful if you're autocrossing though, where there's pretty much

 I urge you to keep all this in mind before diving into these sorts of modifications.